input-output-hk/daedalus/BESTPRACTICES.md

 * Always use the `.scss` extension when creating a Sass file.
 * Nested selectors go last and nothing goes after them.
+* Add whitespace between your rule declarations.
-* Add whitespace between your rule declarations and nested selectors, as well as between adjacent nested selectors.
+* Add whitespace between your nested selectors and between adjacent nested selectors.
 * The properties of nested selectors should always be defined in **ABC order**.

 :white_check_mark: ***Do***